eProsima/Fast-DDS-docs/docs/fastdds/use_cases/reduce_memory/reduce_memory.rst

 Set Dynamic Allocation
 ^^^^^^^^^^^^^^^^^^^^^^

-Use the dynamic settings of the :ref:`rtpsendpointqos` to prevent allocating unused memory.
-Lowest footprint is achieved with |DYNAMIC_RESERVE_MEMORY_MODE-api| at the cost of higher allocation counts, for higher determinism at a small memory cost use |DYNAMIC_REUSABLE_MEMORY_MODE-api|.
+Using the dynamic settings of the :ref:`rtpsendpointqos` will prevent unecessery allocations.
+Lowest footprint is achieved with |DYNAMIC_RESERVE_MEMORY_MODE-api| at the cost of higher allocation counts, for higher determinism at a small memory cost the |DYNAMIC_REUSABLE_MEMORY_MODE-api| option is available.